MicrosoftDocs/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality.md

 ## Installing Microsoft Edge

 To use the new Chromium-based Microsoft Edge in Windows Mixed Reality home, upgrade to Windows 10 Version 1903 or later, or Windows 11 for native support of Win32 applications (like the new Microsoft Edge) in Windows Mixed Reality home.
-Check Windows Update, [manually install the latest version of Windows 10](https://www.microsoft.com/software-download/windows10), or <mark> Windows 11 </mark>.
+Check Windows Update, [manually install the latest version of Windows 10](https://www.microsoft.com/software-download/windows10), or [install the latest version of Windows 11](https://www.microsoft.com/software-download/windows11).

 >[!IMPORTANT]
 >The new Microsoft Edge launches with support for WebXR, the new standard for creating immersive web experiences for VR headsets.
 You will no longer be able to play WebVR experiences in Microsoft Edge if you install the new Microsoft Edge.